Recover a failed cluster

 When the recovery command succeeds, this node is configured as the node from the old cluster that has ID 1.

-To join the remaining servers to the new cluster, from the rladmin CLI of each new node run:
+To join the remaining servers to the new cluster, run

 nodes- The IP address of a node in the cluster that this node is joining.

 name- The FQDN name of the cluster this node is joining.

 username- The email address of the cluster administrator.